A1337CBS/Jpeg-Carver/README.md

 ## Features
-* Four modes of operation:
+* Four modes of operation:  </br>
-1) Single image carving from fragment of jpeg
-2) Storage carving of files recovered from media
-3) Network packets carving
+&ensp; 1) Single image carving from fragment of jpeg &ensp; 2) Storage carving of files recovered from media &ensp; 3) Network packets carving
-4) Check if an image fragment is jpeg or not
+&ensp; 4) Check if an image fragment is jpeg or not

 * Extracts huffman tables if available in file fragment and saves it for future use.